Tips on How to Take Photos With Your Video Camera For Best Results

 That’s the short answer.
-As to how this is done and what quality of photos you can expect is a bit more complicated.
-And the exact features available depends on the camera you have.
+How this is done and what quality of photos you can expect is a bit more complicated.
+The exact features available depend on your camera.
+However, you can always grab a frame from your recording using computer software.

 So let’s have a look at the best ways you can take pictures while recording video and see how it’s done.